 Anti-Anxiety and Antidepressants- These medications will help to relieve the stress that is sometimes thought to aggravate TMD.
 These medicines are available only with a prescription.

 If you are experiencing jaw pain, there are many different treatments available for relief.
-Whether you are seeking home or office treatments, your Ballwin family dentist has some great recommendations for you.
+Whether you are seeking home or office treatments, we have some great recommendations for you.
 Dr. Kevin Postol makes every effort to keep up to date on the best possible solutions for his patients.
 Ready to find the right solution for jaw pain?
-Give us a call today!
+Contact us today!
 Dr. Postol and his team will be happy to help.